Overview

 On some days, noise at ground level seems louder than usual even though operations haven't increased.
 This is often caused by a temperature inversion — a weather condition where a layer of warm air sits above cooler air near the surface.
 Normally, sound dissipates upward as it travels.
 During an inversion, sound waves are bent back toward the ground, effectively trapping and amplifying noise at the surface.

 Temperature inversions are most common during calm, clear evenings and early mornings.
-The Weather Correlation Analysis page flags periods when inversion conditions are likely, based on temperature profile data from the NWS radiosonde station at Upton, NY (OKX).
+Inversion analysis uses temperature profile data from the NWS radiosonde station at Upton, NY (OKX) as reference background.
+The Weather Correlation Analysis page does not currently surface inversion-period flags.

 Flight Categories: VFR, MVFR, IFR